 The St. Patrick’s Building once housed St. Patrick’s College, a small liberal arts school which was part of Carleton University from 1967-79.
-The building is now home to the Institute of Comparative Studies in Literature, Art and Culture (ICSLAC), the School of Journalism and Communication, the School for Studies in Art and Culture, the Carleton University Art Gallery, and the extensive Reader’s Digest Resource Centre.
+The building is now home to the Institute of Comparative Studies in Literature, Art and Culture (ICSLAC), School for Linguistics and Language Studies, the School for Studies in Art and Culture, and the Carleton University Art Gallery.

 Accessibility Guide